Fexcraft/States/README.md

 _A Successor to the FSU "Nations" series._
 (Wiki: https://github.com/Fexcraft/States/wiki)

+### Please note: States is currently in a rework to add the new "Counties" layer.

 ### What is "States"?
-Similarly to "Nations" (an old FSU module), it contains a _multi-layer_ protection system.
+Similarly to the old FSU (Fexcraft Server Utilities) module called at the time "Nations", it contains a _multi-layer_ protection and management system.
 It is composed of (in order): `Chunk -> District -> Municipality -> State`.

 Players can create a "Municipality" - technically regard it as a "town" which expands.